gnames/gnparser/README.md

 ### Install with Homebrew (Mac OS X, Linux)

-[Homebrew] is a packaging system originally made for Mac OS X. You can use it now for Mac, Linux, or Windows X WSL (Windows susbsystem for Linux).
+[Homebrew] is a packaging system originally made for Mac OS X. You can use it now for Mac, Linux, or Windows X WSL (Windows subsystem for Linux).

 1. Install Homebrew according to their [instructions][Homebrew].